Guard Your Grad

 Enjoy burgers and dogs on the grill and refreshments while you wait!

-The applicant must be 18+ years of age to apply.
+The applicant must be 18+ years of age and a Sussex County Resident to apply.

 Frequently Asked Questions: